 Our Path

-Meijän polku, “Our Path”, is a 30-year initiative promoting community health and wellbeing.
-Advocating the wellbeing of the Central Finnish population is focused on four themes: nature, physical activity, rest and community.
-Our Path strives for a more healthy and prosperous Central Finland by encouraging people to spend time, exercise and gain vitality in near by nature and in forests which are close to neighborhoods of all inhabitants.
+Meijän polku, “Our Path”, is a 30-year initiative promoting community health and well being.
+Advocating the well being of the Central Finnish population is focused on four themes: nature, physical activity, rest and community.
+Our Path strives for a more healthy and prosperous Central Finland by encouraging people to spend time, exercise and gain vitality in near-by-nature and forests.
 Our slogan is move and enjoy yourself in Central Finland.
+In recent years, Our Path’s activities have expanded to other parts of Finland and beyond our borders too.

 According to the WHO data (2018) life expectancy of Finnish males and females is 78.8 and 84.2 respectively, which gives Finland a world ranking of 21.
 Although not a poor placement, several challenges still exist.
-Beside the persistence of traditional cardiovascular risk factors (i.e. sedentary lifestyle, obesity and smoking) factors related to a person’s quality of life, such as unvoluntary loneliness and anxiety, are becoming more prominent.
-Relaxing and/or exercising regularly (daily or several times a week) in a nearby forest could have a profound effect on both the traditional risk factors and wellbeing.
-Also, visiting the five Central Finlands national parks and very silent nature reserves, is encouraged, serving a source of most autenthic nature experience.
-However, because of their more remote location (within a distance of 50 km of each home), they are not plausible for daily visits.
+Beside the persistence of traditional cardiovascular risk factors (i.e. sedentary lifestyle, obesity and smoking) related to a person’s quality of life, newer risks, such as involuntary loneliness and anxiety, are becoming more prominent.
+Relaxing and/or exercising regularly (daily or several times a week) in a nearby nature can have a profound effect on both the traditional risk factors and well being.
+Also, visiting the Central Finland’s national parks and silent nature reserves, is encouraged, serving as a source of most authentic nature experience.
+However, because of their more remote location they are not plausible for daily visits.

-Meijän polku is based on voluntary involvement of the active members, including professionals from the fields of health care, physical education, educational establishments and national institute of parks&wildlife, and supported by organizations like Central Finland Health Care District, Central Finland Sport Federation, Jyväskylä University of Applied Science, University of Jyväskylä and LIKES Research Centre for Physical Activity.
+Our Path is based on voluntary involvement of the active members, including professionals from the fields of health care, physical education, educational establishments and national institute of parks&wildlife.
+Our Path is supported by organizations like Central Finland Health Care District, Central Finland Sport Federation, Jyväskylä University of Applied Science, University of Jyväskylä and LIKES Research Centre for Physical Activity.

-At the same time tools for both municipalities and individual citizens are developed to make physical active lifestyle and physical exams more accessible for all.
-Also, for self-acting individuals and groups, different kinds of activity challenges like stair climbing, nature walks, biking and sauna are presented in Meijän polku-website (www.meijanpolku.fi/vuosikello).
+At the same time tools for both municipalities and individual citizens are developed to make physically active lifestyle and nature contacts more accessible for all.
+Also, for self-acting individuals and groups, different kinds of activity challenges like stair climbing, nature walks, biking and sauna are presented on our website.
 These challenges have been tailored for all seasons, for all weather conditions and they are free-of charge.

 Some of our initiatives